Corylus colurna

 D

-Pendulous, yellowish catkins 2–3 inches (5–8 cm) long appear on bare branches in February–March.
-Small, red female flowers at bud tips.
-Small edible hazelnuts in thick, spiny involucres ripen in fall.
+Pendulous yellowish catkins 2–3 inches (5–8 cm) long open on bare branches in February–March.
+Small red female flowers at the shoot bud tips are inconspicuous relative to the male catkin display.
+Small edible hazelnuts in thick spiny involucres ripen in fall.
 Bloom duration is 3–4 weeks.

 Detailed Descriptions